Words: Angela Skujins

 “You can drink alcohol, but don’t make a jerk of yourself,” Mulla says.
 “I don’t give a rat’s [arse] about anyone smoking dope, as long as they don’t smoke it in my house.
 If you’re on hard drugs, we’ll take you around the back of the building and bash you.”

 This tough approach comes from a place of pain.
 Four of Mulla’s siblings have died from drug overdoses, with three passing away within eight months of each other.
 Mulla also claims one of his sisters, Alva Sumner, had her baby taken away by SA Department for Child Protection (DCP) in the 1960s.
-She overdosed on heroin a week before they were due to meet.
+She overdosed on heroin and died a week before they were due to meet.

 When asked to verify this story, the department did not respond to specific questions.
 However, DCP Deputy Chief Executive Fiona Ward responded in a statement saying the department acknowledges the “significant impact” of past government policies that removed Aboriginal children from their families and communities, and that those effects are still strongly felt today.